rethinkdb/rethinkdb/NOTES.md

  * Backfills are now interuptible and reversible (#3886, #3885)
  * `table.reconfigure()` now works even if some servers are disconnected (#3913)
  * Replicas can now be marked as voting or non-voting (#3891)
- * Table reconfigurations can now be applied without consensus (#3893)
+ * Added an emergency repair feature to restore table availability if consensus is lost (#3893)
  * Reads can now be made against a majority of replicas (#3895)
- * Added an emergency read mode that extract data under certain failures (#4388)
+ * Added an emergency read mode that extracts data directly from a given replica for data recovery purposes (#4388)
  * Now allow servers to go away without issues if they don't have any responsibilities (#1790)
 * ReQL
  * Added `ceil`, `floor` and `round` (#866)